satansdeer/satansdeer.github.com/src/pages/posts/ethereum-react-dapp-tutorial-part-2/index.md

 Here we imported `DrizzleProvider` from `drizzle-react` and provided it with required options.

-`DrizzleProvider` works a lot like redux provider, and is actually based on it.
+`DrizzleProvider` works a lot like Redux provider, and is actually based on it.

 It allows us to use `drizzleConnect` to inject data from drizzle state to props.